EGO4D/docs/docs/challenge.md

 Here are the specific challenge tracks we will host at [EgoVis workshop](https://egovis.github.io/cvpr25/) during CVPR 2025.

+### EgoPose Benchmark

 * [Ego-Pose Body](https://eval.ai/web/challenges/challenge-page/2245/overview): Given an egocentric video, estimate the 3D body pose of the camera-wearer.
-Specifically, predict the 3D position of the 17 annotated body joints for each frame.
+Specifically, predict the 3D position of the 17 annotated body joints for each frame. [[github]](https://github.com/EGO4D/ego-exo4d-egopose/tree/main/bodypose) [[tutorials]](https://docs.ego-exo4d-data.org/tutorials/)
-    * Refer to the [github](https://github.com/EGO4D/ego-exo4d-egopose/tree/main/bodypose) repository and EgoExo4D [tutorials](https://docs.ego-exo4d-data.org/tutorials/) to get started.

 * [Ego-Pose Hands](https://eval.ai/web/challenges/challenge-page/2249/overview): Estimate the 3D locations of the defined hand joints for visible hand(s).
-Specifically, estimate the (x,y,z) coordinates of each joint in the egocentric coordinate frame.
+Specifically, estimate the (x,y,z) coordinates of each joint in the egocentric coordinate frame. [[github]](https://github.com/EGO4D/ego-exo4d-egopose/tree/main/handpose) [[tutorials]](https://docs.ego-exo4d-data.org/tutorials/)

-    * Refer to the [github](https://github.com/EGO4D/ego-exo4d-egopose/tree/main/handpose) repository and EgoExo4D [tutorials](https://docs.ego-exo4d-data.org/tutorials/) to get started.
+### Relations Benchmark

-* [Correspondence](https://eval.ai/web/challenges/challenge-page/2288/overview): Given a pair of timesynchronized egocentric and exocentric videos, as well as a query object track in one of the views, the goal is to output the corresponding mask for the same object instance in the other view for all frames where the object is visible in both views.
+* [Correspondence](https://eval.ai/web/challenges/challenge-page/2288/overview): Given a pair of timesynchronized egocentric and exocentric videos, as well as a query object track in one of the views, the goal is to output the corresponding mask for the same object instance in the other view for all frames where the object is visible in both views. [[github]](https://github.com/EGO4D/ego-exo4d-relation/tree/main/correspondence/)

-    * Refer to the [github](https://github.com/EGO4D/ego-exo4d-relation/tree/main/correspondence/) repository to get started.
+### Keystep Benchmark

-* [Fine-grained Keystep Recognition](https://eval.ai/web/challenges/challenge-page/2273/overview): The objective of this task is to predict the keystep label for a trimmed egocentric video clip.
+* [Fine-grained Keystep Recognition](https://eval.ai/web/challenges/challenge-page/2273/overview): The objective of this task is to predict the keystep label for a trimmed egocentric video clip. [[github]](https://github.com/EGO4D/ego-exo4d-keystep/tree/main/fine_grained/)
-    * Refer to the [github](https://github.com/EGO4D/ego-exo4d-keystep/tree/main/fine_grained/) repository to get started.
+* [Procedure Understanding](https://eval.ai/web/challenges/challenge-page/2286/overview): The objective of this task is to infer a procedure's underlying structure from observing natural videos of subjects performing the procedure. [[github]](https://github.com/EGO4D/ego-exo4d-keystep/tree/main/procedure_understanding)

+### Proficiency Benchmark
-* [Demonstrator Proficiency](https://eval.ai/web/challenges/challenge-page/2291/overview):Given synchronized egocentric and exocentric video of a demonstrator performing a task, classify the proficiency skill level of the demonstrator.
+* [Demonstrator Proficiency](https://eval.ai/web/challenges/challenge-page/2291/overview):Given synchronized egocentric and exocentric video of a demonstrator performing a task, classify the proficiency skill level of the demonstrator. [github](https://github.com/EGO4D/ego-exo4d-proficiency/blob/main/demonstrator_proficiency/)
-    * Refer to the [github](https://github.com/EGO4D/ego-exo4d-proficiency/blob/main/demonstrator_proficiency/) repository to get started.

 Other EgoExo4D challenges which are not part of CVPR 2025 workshop remain open on EvalAI website for submissions but are not eligible for prizes.